freshfrogs/freshfrogs.github.io/wiki/index.md

     - This is currently just a preview until the full utility is released!

-- **What is "Morphing?**
+### What is Morphing?

+---

-    - Holders will be soon able to "Morph" Frogs to create a new NFT on Ethereum, with combined traits!
+    Holders will be soon able to "Morph" Frogs to create a new NFT on Ethereum, with combined traits!
 Morphing will require a special token aquired through staking!

+    - **What's will happen to My Frogs after I Morph?**

+    - **When will the full morph utility be released?**

+    - **What will it cost to Morph?**

+    - **What is Meta-Morphing?**